guybedford/require-is/README.md

 Require-IS
 ===

-A conditional loading plugin for [Require-JS](http://requirejs.org/) that works with builds.
+A conditional loading plugin for [Require-JS](http://requirejs.org/) that works with optimizer builds.

 Installation
 ---